Emergent inflation in fractional cosmology: Pre-inflationary regime

 Irrespective of the sign of the parameter $\gamma_{\alpha}$, we found that the corresponding Hubble parameter for these two scenarios exhibits the same functional dependence on $\gamma_{\alpha}$ as $H^{\pm}_{\rm pre}=\dfrac{\mathcal{F}_{0}}{\gamma_{\alpha}}=\frac{\mathcal{F}_{0}\, t}{\alpha-1}$.
 Consequently, one can straightforwardly demonstrate that all remaining cosmological quantities in the model share the same functional form:

 where $a_i$ is an integration constant.
 Moreover, as $ 4F_{0}/\gamma_{\alpha}^{2}\ll1$ appears in the exponent of the scale factor, it can be expressed as

-Furthermore, by using equation \eqref{a-I-II} together with the equations associated with the fractional Newtonian framework presented in Section~\ref{FNC}, one can straightforwardly obtain both the standard and fractional kinetic energy, as well as the corresponding standard and fractional mechanical energies.
+Furthermore, by using equation \eqref{a-I-II} together with the equations associated with theemergent $\Lambda$CDM cosmology presented in Section~\ref{FNC}, one can straightforwardly obtain both the standard and fractional kinetic energy, as well as the corresponding standard and fractional mechanical energies.
 Upon implementing approximation~$\gamma_{\alpha}^{2} \gg 4F_{0}$, it can be explicitly shown that not only does the effective curvature parameter satisfy $\mathcal{K}=0$, but all dynamical and constraint equations of the model are simultaneously fulfilled.
 This demonstrates that the fractional pre-inflationary solutions are internally consistent and that the underlying theoretical framework is self-consistent at the background level.

 In what follows, employing relations~\eqref{a-I-II}-\eqref{a-I-II-limit} and taking into account the sign of the parameter $\gamma_{\alpha}$, we separately analyze the behavior of the above quantities and their asymptotic limits as cosmic time approaches zero from positive values, $t \to 0^{+}$.